Refractivity of Air

 Phil.
 Trans.
 Roy.
 Soc.
 A , 238, (1939)

-was quite influential, though it is now quite obsolete.
-Its refractivity error approaches a part in 1000 near the atmospheric transmission cutoff just below 300 nm, and is about 1 part in 5000 or 6000 through most of the visible spectrum.
+was quite influential.
+Its numerical constants are now quite obsolete; its refractivity error approaches a part in 1000 near the atmospheric transmission cutoff just below 300 nm, and is about 1 part in 5000 or 6000 through most of the visible spectrum.
 (However, the discussion of the physical effects that must be taken into account is still worth reading, even though the numerical values have been superseded.)

 Unfortunately, one occasionally still finds papers that use it.
 (The tip-off that this obsolete formula is being used is that it has the form of a 2-term Cauchy dispersion formula: a constant, a term in λ−2, and a term in λ−4.)

-Unfortunately, this incorrect and obsolete formula was also used by Hohenkerk & Sinclair (1985), from which it was copied in the new (1992) edition of the Explanatory Supplement (see the middle of p.
+Unfortunately, this incorrect and obsolete formula was also used by Hohenkerk & Sinclair (1985), from which it was copied in the revised (1992) edition of the Explanatory Supplement (see the middle of p.
 142 for the obsolete formula there); so we can expect to continue to see it crop up again in the future.
+And sure enough, it's still there in the 2013 third edition.
+Obviously, astronomers don't care about refraction any more.

 The old Edlén formula (1953)

-The oldest formula still commonly encountered is the “old Edlén” formula from 1953, which involves 3 terms (a constant and two fractions):
+The next-oldest wrong formula still commonly encountered is the “old Edlén” formula from 1953, which involves 3 terms (a constant and two fractions):

 B. Edlén